johanix/draft-berra-dnsop-opt-keystate/draft-berra-dnsop-keystate-02.md

 # Terminology

 SIG(0)
-: An assymmetric signing algorithm that allows the recipient to only need to know the public key to verify a signature created by the senders private key.
+: An asymmetric signing algorithm that allows the recipient to only need to know the public key to verify a signature created by the sender's private key.

-# Comparision to Extended DNS Errors {{!RFC8914}}
+# Comparison to Extended DNS Errors {{!RFC8914}}

 EDE (Extended DNS Errors) specify a mechanism by which a receiver of a DNS message gains the ability to provide more information about the